-We recommend that the surround speakers play down to 80 Hz or below.
-The surround speakers contain the information that makes it appear that planes are flying over your head.
+We recommend (along with the film industry) that the surround speakers play down to at least 80 Hz.
+Surround speakers contain the information that makes it appear that planes are flying over your head.
 Some may suggest that this is the place to save money and purchase a small, inexpensive speaker.
-If you choose to do so, be prepared to upgrade in the future as discrete six-channel digital encoding becomes available and the demands on the surround speakers increase.
+If you choose to do so, be prepared to upgrade in the future as discrete multi-channel digital encoding is proliferating rapidly and the demands on surround speakers have increased.